ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

   Extract functionality to separate functions or convert functions into classes with multiple methods to avoid this.
 * If a function contains try/except block, there should be no other logic present apart from exception handling.
 * Name variables and functions properly, don't hesitate to use longer identifiers.
-  Use explanatory variables to help the code to express itself - assign a result of the operation into a variable that describes its meaning even if you intend to use it only once.
+  Use explanatory variables to help the code to express itself -- assign a result of the operation into a variable that describes its meaning even if you intend to use it only once.
+* Write comments if and only if there is no chance for the code to explain itself.

+When working with existing code that doesn't satisfy these recommendations, simply leave the code in a better shape than the shape in which it was before, and keep these guidelines in mind when writing new code.

+## Project-level Coding Style

+* Include tests for your contribution.
+* Don't take part in making files longer -- files longer than 400 lines should be an exception.
+  Add your new code into a new file, and possibly move existing code to it in the same or in a follow-up PR.
-* Don't copy-paste code, use e.g. jinja macros to reduce duplication.
+* Don't copy-paste code, use e.g. Jinja macros to reduce duplication.
   Exception to this rule is code that is identical another piece of code only by coincidence, and there is a substantial probability that the code can diverge.
-* Include tests for your contribution.
-* Write comments if and only if there is no chance for the code to explain itself.
 * Don't put authorship information into the code, Git tracks authorship for you.
   Don't copy-paste license text into source files -- use [SPDX IDs](https://spdx.dev/ids/) for that purpose.
-* Don't take part in making files longer - files longer than 400 lines should be an exception.
-  Add your new code into a new file, and possibly move existing code to it in the same or in a follow-up PR.

-When working with existing code that doesn't satisfy these recommendations, simply leave the code in a better shape than the shape in which it was before, and keep these guidelines in mind when writing new code.
+* Don't commit one-off scripts to the project.
+  On occasions when one would like to get a feedback on the approach or debug the script, that makes automated changes to the project in a PR, it is strongly recommended to add a removal commit before merging the PR.

 ## Text-level Coding Style